Protecting yourself and others

 - Choosing virtual meetings over in-person meetings.

 Physical distancing doesn't mean you can't stay socially connected with friends and family.
-Look for new ways to stay connected during this challenging time.
+Create a safe social circle of up to 10 people to stay connected.

 Essential service workers such as health care workers returning from travel outside of Canada should also follow the mandatory quarantine.
 However, some of these workers may be able to return to work earlier than 14 days after arriving in Canada if they do not have symptoms and are considered critical to operations.